 For insurers with strong AI capability and deep insurance expertise, internal development may seem the logical route.

-But coverage determination is not a typical AI use case.
+But coverage determination is not a standard AI use case.

 It requires systems capable of interpreting complex policy language, handling endorsements and exclusions, analyzing layered policies, and providing explainable, auditable reasoning at clause level.